l0ve2cr3ate/fullstack-open-2020/part7/README.md

-In order to start country-hook: `cd country-hook` `npm start` In order to start ultimate-hook frontend: `cd ultimate-hooks` `npm start` In order to start ultimate-hook json-webserver: `cd ultimate-hooks` `npm start server`
+In order to start country-hook: `cd country-hook` `npm start` In order to start ultimate-hook frontend: `cd ultimate-hooks` `npm start` In order to start ultimate-hook json-webserver: `cd ultimate-hooks` `npm start server` In order to start frontend extend-bloglist-frontend: `cd extend-bloglist-frontend` `npm start` In order to start the backend-server locally, run the command:
+`cd extend-bloglist-backend`
+`npm start`
+In order to start backend-server locally in development mode for extend-bloglist: `cd extend-bloglist-backend` `npm run dev` The blog-list app uses mongodb.
+You will need to add a `MONGO_URI` to your `.env` file.

 ### Exercises part7 routed-anecdotes